Background and Overview of Hazards

 Group A: Severe peroxide hazard after prolonged storage, especially after exposure to air.
 Chemicals in this group can form amounts of peroxides that can cause an explosion without concentration.
 All listed chemicals have been responsible for fatalities.

 Test liquids for peroxide formation before using, and discard when peroxides are present.
-Discard three months after opening.
+Discard 3 months after opening.
 Discard unopened chemicals after storage for 12 months.

 Note: Potassium metal turns yellow when peroxides are present and should be disposed of.

 Group B: Chemicals in this group form amounts of peroxides that do not normally cause an explosion, but they can pose an explosion hazard when concentrated by evaporation or distillation.
-Store in a dark location and test for peroxide formation every six months after opening.
-Always test before distillation or evaporation.
+Most of these solvents are sufficiently volatile that multiple openings of a single container can result in a significant and dangerous peroxide concentration.
+Store in a dark location.
+Test for peroxide formation every 12 months after opening or dispose of the chemical as hazardous waste.
+Additionally, always test before distillation or evaporation.
 If peroxides are detected, discard the chemical or remove the peroxides using a method listed under "Removing Peroxides."

 Diethylene glycol dimethyl ether

 Other secondary alcohols

 3-Methyl-1-Butanol (Isoamyl alcohol)